Perth residents wary of 940-home golf course development | CBC News

 Perth residents wary of 940-home golf course development

-Residents of Perth, Ont., packed a town hall meeting earlier this month to learn more about a proposed subdivision that would grow their town's population by more than one-third by building hundreds of homes on one of Canada's oldest golf courses.
+A proposed subdivision that would grow an eastern Ontario town's population by more than one-third by building hundreds of homes on one of Canada's oldest golf courses is getting a lukewarm reception from some locals.

-The proposal by developer Caivan includes 640 detached dwellings, 299 townhomes, 18 roadways, a network of multi-use paths, three parks and stormwater ponds.
-The development is expected to house between 2,300 and 2,500 people.
+The proposal by developer Caivan in Perth, Ont., includes 640 detached homes, 299 townhomes, 18 roads, a network of multi-use paths, three parks and stormwater ponds.
+It is expected to house between 2,300 and 2,500 people.

 The sheer size of the proposed development, as well as its location, has captured the attention — and in some cases, aroused the apprehension — of residents.

-"I wouldn't characterize this as a good developer if this is what they're proposing for us," resident Ramsey Hart told the town hall.
+"I wouldn't characterize this as a good developer if this is what they're proposing for us," resident Ramsey Hart told the meeting.

 Growing pains

-The town's population was already expected to grow by nearly 25 per cent by 2038, according to a 2019 comprehensive review.
+The town's population was already expected to grow by nearly 25 per cent to about 8,100 people by 2038, according to a 2019 comprehensive review.

 "People are afraid of losing some of the charm of the town," Brown told CBC.
 "We don't want to see it become another clone."